NYC Woman Arrested After Racist Rant And Physical Assault On A Subway

 — CNN (@CNN) December 15, 2018

 Several passengers stood in front of the victim to try to protect her from the violent attack.
 Meanwhile, others tried to restrain Lushchinskaya by holding her back.
 The woman did not cease her attack, even when several passengers threatened to call the police.
 Lushchinskaya was later arrested at the 36th Street Station by NYPD.
-She reportedly plead not guilty to the charge of felony assault and posted her $1000 bail.
-She is required to appear back in court on January 22nd.
+She reportedly pleaded not guilty to the charge of felony assault and posted her $1,000 bail.
+She is required to appear back in court on January 22.

 Although the victim sustained cuts on her face from the altercation, she is grateful for those who stepped in and prevented the incident from escalating.

 “I’m lucky that people were on the train who were helping me, especially the first Asian guy who stood in front of me right away because he wasn’t recording.
 He just stood in front of me to help me, because I know other people were recording, but their recording didn’t do anything until later on when it escalated,” she said.
 She is also grateful the woman was not armed with a deadly weapon as the situation could have quickly become much worse.

 This isn’t the first time Lushchinskaya has been arrested for her behavior on the subway.
-Back in June she was taken into custody for allegedly pepper spraying a Hispanic couple.
+In June, she was taken into custody for allegedly pepper spraying a Hispanic couple.
 She was charged with both harassment and attempted assault for the altercation.